wilsonliaows/docs/connectors/mssql.md

 At minimum, the database user account must be granted `SELECT` permission to the database specified in the [connection](#how-to-connect-to-sql-server-on-workato).

-If we are trying to connect to a SQL Server instance to a named database (`HR_PROD`), using a new database user `workato`, the following example queries can be used.
+If we are trying to connect to a named database (`HR_PROD`) in a SQL Server instance, using a new database user `workato`, the following example queries can be used.

 First, create a new login and user dedicated to integration use cases with Workato.
 ```sql